angular-hispano/angular-docs-es/adev-es/src/content/guide/routing/read-route-state.en.md

 Route snapshots contain essential information about the route, including its parameters, data, and child routes.
 In addition, snapshots are static and will not reflect future changes.

-Here's an example of how you'd access a route snapshot:
+Here’s an example of how you’d access a route snapshot:

 ```angular-ts
 import { ActivatedRoute, ActivatedRouteSnapshot } from '@angular/router';